-Pressure Care Prevention aims to reduce and prevent the incidence of pressure ulcers and to ensure existing pressure areas are managed appropriately.
-The Occupational Therapist’s role is to educate clients and carers on pressure areas, provide appropriate prevention and management strategies.
+Pressure care management aims to reduce and prevent the incidence of pressure ulcers and to ensure existing pressure areas are managed appropriately.

-Pressure ulcers are areas of skin that have been damaged due to prolong pressure.
-This occurs where the weight of the body causes compression of tissue between a bone and the surface a person is lying or sitting on.
+Pressure ulcers are areas of skin that have been damaged due to prolonged pressure.
+This occurs when the weight of the body causes compression of tissue between a bone and the surface a person is lying or sitting on.

 Using a holistic approach, we assess risks and tailor an individual pressure care management plan.
-We work with other health professionals to ensure adequate care and optimum treatment is provided.
-This in turn reduces your risk and increases the quality of life.
+We work with other health professionals to ensure adequate care and optimum treatment are provided.
+This in turn reduces your risk and increases your quality of life.

 - prescription and training in aids and equipment